-Countless people leave electronics and appliances plugged when they are not using them, but this is never wise in this case.
-When trying to learn how to use a sewing machine safely, this should be something that you keep in mind at all times.
+Countless people leave electronics and appliances plugged in when not using them, but this is never wise.
+When trying to learn how to use a sewing machine safely, this should be something you always keep in mind.

 Consider Material Thickness